vacu9708/Tools-etc/Fundamental knowledge/Basic knowledge/readme.md

 - **POST** is used to send data to a server where the request parameter is appended into the HTTP body doesn't have a length restriction.
 - PUT, PATCH, DELETE, etc

-# Restful API
+# RESTful API
-A web API that obeys the REST constraints is described as RESTful API.
+A web API that obeys the REST constraints is described as RESTful API.<br>
+Server side framework can be just about anything thanks to RESTful API that abstracts the implementation.
 ## A restful API consists of
 * HTTP methods(GET, POST, PUT, DELETE) (HTTP does not maintain any client state)
 * URL like http://myweb/users, called *resource*